This post has been updated; it was originally published 9/22/2020.

 4. Leverage Usage Data to Anticipate Change

-Your enterprise systems are collecting a lot of data about your customers and how they are using your services.
-You can use this data to better understand and track your customer trends and the impact your billing and pricing changes will have on them.
+Your SaaS billing systems are already collecting a ton of data about your customers and how they’re using your services.
+Use this data to better understand and track the impact your billing and pricing changes have on customer trends.

-The right billing management system can help you forecast the impact your billing changes will have on customer product demands over time, project the impact of pricing changes, implement new processes (e.g., to prevent failed payments), visually present revenue projections, or even understand how different pricing incentive changes can impact customer demand.
-These are all powerful tools, and using them should be a regular part of monitoring your business.
+The right billing management system can help you forecast the impact your billing changes will have on customer product demands over time, project the impact of pricing changes, implement new processes (e.g. to prevent failed payments), visually present revenue projections to leadership, or even understand how different pricing incentives can impact customer demand.
+These are all powerful tools which should be a regular part of monitoring your business.

 Providing a service without getting paid for it is the antithesis of a usage-based billing model—or any business, for that matter.

-The features can push communications based on your and your customer’s preferences, such as through email or on a customer dashboard.
+Send communications based on your and your customer’s preferences, whether that’s email or on a customer dashboard.